ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

      }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-c509 title="Access Token Response Example for Certificate Mode with a C509 Certificate as Authentication Credential of RS, Transported by Value within \"rs_cnf\""}
+{: #fig-example-AS-to-C-c509 title="Access Token Response Example for Certificate Mode with a C509 Certificate as Authentication Credential of the RS, Transported by Value within \"rs_cnf\""}

 ## Combination of RPK Mode and Certificate Mode # {#ssec-example-hybrid-3}